-Girls: Socks should be white, knee or ankle length (no trainer socks).Tights should be black, plain (no designs) and 60 denier.Boys: Socks should be plain, dark, preferably black, and of a single colour.
+With skirts: Socks should be white, knee or ankle length (no trainer socks).
+Tights should be black, plain (no designs) and 60 denier.
+With trousers: Socks should be plain, dark, preferably black, and of a single colour.

-PE kit: (items should be embroidered with initials):

-Boys: Blue shorts with burgundy trim, burgundy polo top with light blue trim, hooped blue/burgundy socks.
+PE kit: (all items should be labelled with name / initials): Blue and burgundy shorts and polo top, hooped blue/burgundy socks.
 Trainers, football boots/shin pads.
-Trainers, football boots/shin pads.
-Girls: Burgundy shorts with light blue trim, sky blue polo top with burgundy trim, hooped blue/burgundy socks.
-Trainers During outdoor activities in cold weather, pupils may, in addition, wear a burgundy hooded sweatshirt and black leggings (both with school logo) - available from all our stockists.
+New Kukri kit for new starters from 2021 onwards.
+During outdoor activities in cold weather, pupils may, in addition, wear a burgundy hooded sweatshirt and black leggings (both with school logo) - available from all our stockists.
 Personal alternatives will not be permitted.